srikant-ch5/gtfsintegrate/README.md

 # gtfsintegrate

-This is the main GSOC project repository.
+This is the main Google Summer of Code 2018 - GTFS2OSM Integration Tool project repository.

 ### Requirements
 This application requires several tools to run it.
 These tools are: